Sustainable Production of Cellulosic Ethanol

 - Establishing an energy self-sufficient, highly sustainable production process for cellulosic ethanol by using co-products for renewable energy production and soil fertilization

-- Optimizing and increasing efficiency of the production process to up to 60,000 tons of ethanol annually
+- Optimizing and increasing the efficiency of the production process

 - Defining a licensing model for the sunliquid® technology and showing its replication and growth potential for other areas in Romania and Europe

 - Developing a commercialisation strategy that includes distribution and marketing measures for cellulosic ethanol and the sunliquid® technology